Kesh-web/Digitalocean-vm-tutorial/README.md

 ```

 This will add the Public Key to your clipboard which you can then add to your Digital Ocean account in the cloud-init section

+**Note** keep this somewhere safe for now as we will need to paste it again.

 ## Installing ```doctl```
 - You should be in your home directory which is ~ to start.